-Some anxiety around interviews is normal, and can actually sharpen your focus as a candidate.
-On the other hand, if you're totally stressed you're not going to interview well.
+Some anxiety around interviews is normal and can sharpen your focus as a candidate.
+On the other hand, if you're stressed, you're not going to interview well.

 The key to interview success is to keep anxiety under control, so the level of stress is manageable.
 Here are some tips for managing pre-interview and during the job interview jitters, so you more easily handle the process and ace your interviews.
 Here are tips for avoiding job interview stress.